lab-cosmo/librascal/README.md

 cmake ..
 make
 ```
-* To make development documentation:
+* To make development documentation: first enable the documentation building with ccmake, then
 ```Shell
 cd build
 cmake ..